wpeka/wplegalpages/readme.txt

 = Cookie Consent Notice =
 Display a standard cookie consent notice on your WordPress website.
 Use the [GDPR Cookie Consent](https://wordpress.org/plugins/gdpr-cookie-consent/) plugin to display a cookie consent notice according to GDPR standards.

+Endorsements: If you need to disclose about your affiliate links on your website.
+This feature enables you to include disclaimer at the end of your posts which has affiliate links.
+You can also use the Affiliate Disclosure Block to add the disclaimer easily anywhere in your content on page or posts.

 Learn more about [WPLegalPages Pro](http://bit.ly/32n3Qrq).

 == SUGGESTIONS ==